Exeter Trees & Shrubs

 There are several ways that our trees and shrubs pollinate, but quite often these goes unnoticed.
 Trees such as Sycamore have lovely green flowers, but from a distance they will often be mistaken for the leaves.
 Although there are up to 100,000 species of trees across the globe they will fall into one of two groups:

 Basically these means flowering plants and non-flowering plants.
 So the Angiosperm are the flowering plants and the Gymnosperms are the non-flowering plants.
 Both of these fall under the general group of Spermatophytes which means plants that bears seeds.
 Angiosperms are considered more evolved than the Gymnosperms as flowers are more effective for pollination than compared to cones.
 To help make this a little easier nearly all trees that shed their leaves (Deciduous) are Angiosperms and most of the trees that retain their leaves (Evergreens) are Gymnosperms.
 Just to give you a rough idea of numbers there around 50 different species of Native tree in the UK and only 5 of these are Evergreens.
-Below are two videos I have uploaded to YouTube to help out:

 All Gymnosperms are wind pollinated which limits their reproduction quite a bit.
 It means that a single tree has to make billions of grains of pollen in any hope of it landing on a female part of a suitable tree.
 As you can see this process is very hit and miss and lot of pollen is wasted this way.
 That is why the Angiosperms are considered to be more evolved as they can pollinate in more ways.
 This means less pollen is needed and the new seedlings can be carried further away from the parent tree(s).
 These include: